-The winner of the first ever Mobilia NEXT design contest, in collaboration with Index-Design, was announced on January 18th at the Interior Design Show (IDS) in Toronto.
+The winner of the first ever Mobilia NEXT design contest, in collaboration with Index-Design, was announced last year at the Interior Design Show (IDS) in Toronto.
 Accompanied by Mobilia‘s president, Johannes Kau, the winning designer received a 5,000$ prize and will see his project distributed in stores and online.

-This piece stood out from the other projects proposed by the six finalist designers, which were unveiled last September.
+This piece stood out from the other projects proposed by the six finalist designers, which were unveiled.
 “The spirit and originality of the design appealed to the members of the jury.
 Loïc has opted for a common object, a bench, enhancing its aesthetics and functionality, “says Johannes Kau.

 The five finalists for the Mobilia NEXT contest were: ALPHABET; Samuel Barker and Alexis Rondeau; Lambert Rainville and Nicholas Sangaré; Marco Dion and Studio Knowhow.
-Participants were invited to propose a creation that could fit into one of the four Mobilia worlds: Nature, Euro, Wow and Spontane.
+Participants were invited to propose a creation that could fit into one of the four Mobilia worlds: Natural, Euro, Wow and Spontaneous.